nus-ncl/OctoBot/Octo-Bot/healthcare-web-bot/Docs/Usage.md

 # Examples

 ## Crawl with waiting time in between website links
 This allows the bot to crawl website links with a specified sleep time between crawling.
-The default value is set to 0, if this is not specified
+The default value is set to 0, if this field is not specified.
 ```console
 joelczk@OctoBot:~/OctoBot/Octo-Bot/<bot-name>$ docker run healthcare-web-bot -t 20
 ```